humanmade/altis-cloud/docs/code-review/README.md

 # Code Review

 All Code Review for HM Cloud is done via GitHub in the pre set-up GitHub repository for your project.
-Specific development flow process varies project to project, this document only covers the required Human Made Code Review.
-Specifically where in the "code development to running in production" flow the Human Made Code Review needs to be performed can be discussed separately.
+Development flow processes vary from project to project therefore this document only covers the required HM Platform Code Review.
+Specifically where in the "code development to running in production" flow the HM Platform Code Review needs to be performed can be discussed separately.

 It is required that all code review be performed on Git branches, via a GitHub Pull Request.
 When a given Git branch is ready for review, the following process should be followed: